dineshkummarc/lintnode/README.rst

 This is a modification of the original lintnode which has all the non-core node dependencies removed.
 So no need for express etc. Can be setup on windows if you have http://curl.haxx.se/curl for windows

-This is what my init.el looks like
+This is what my init.el looks (when on windows, since its trickier):

 ::